mujtaba-zaidi/RNMultipleSamples/README.md

 *Note:* `If the property is not given in the component then the default value will be set against that property.`

 ## [**React Native Context API and Sockets**](https://github.com/mujtaba-zaidi/RNMultipleSamples/tree/contextApiAndSockets)
-Contains example in which the Context API is used to update the Child Compnent.
+Contains example in which the Context API and [Socket Server](https://github.com/mujtaba-zaidi/SocketServer/tree/master) is used to update the Child Compnent.

 ## Author